asamm/locus-api/README.md

 }
 ```

-Check for sample use-cases in Locus API - Android sample project
+Check for sample use-cases in Locus API - Android sample project.